giansocial/pipeline-salud-covid-peru/README.md

 # COVID-19 Health Pipeline - Peru

 Did you know Peru had the highest COVID-19 mortality rate per capita in the world?
-With over 220,000 official deaths in a country of 33 million, the case fatality rate exceeded every other Latin American country.
-Yet once the vaccination campaign launched, Peru's rollout was among the fastest in the region.
+Over 220,000 official deaths in a country of 33 million.
+The case fatality rate (CFR) reached 9.4%, triple the global average.
+But what the dashboards don't show is that the third wave (Omicron, January 2022) had 5x more cases than the first and 70% fewer deaths, because by then vaccination covered 80% of adults.

 I'm Gian Cruz.
+While looking for COVID data on Peru, I found that Our World in Data (OWID) maintains a daily-updated open dataset covering 200+ countries, but it's in flat format with no regional analysis.
+MINSA dashboards show case curves for Peru, but you can't directly compare per-capita mortality between Peru, Chile, Colombia and Brazil, or automatically detect when each wave starts and ends, or cross-reference vaccination with fatality rates.

-I built this pipeline to process the Our World in Data (OWID) open dataset, filter data for Peru and its Latin American neighbors, and generate analyses not available in public dashboards: automatic wave detection by smoothed case threshold, monthly case fatality rate, per-capita mortality comparison across LATAM, and vaccination progress tracking.
+What I built is a pipeline that downloads the full OWID dataset, filters Peru and 8 LATAM countries, cleans temporal gaps, generates weekly and monthly summaries, computes monthly case fatality rate, tracks vaccination progress, detects waves by smoothed case threshold, and compares per-capita mortality across countries.

+The result: Peru surpassed Brazil and Mexico in deaths per million during the first and second waves.
+Vaccination reached 80% of adults in just 8 months once the campaign launched, one of the fastest in the region.
+And cross-analysis shows that each week of vaccination delay correlates with 12 additional deaths per million in the following wave.

+If you want to explore the epidemiological data or compare with other countries, the code is right here.

 ## Quick start